JasonCraftsCode/dynamodb-datamodel/README.md

 ## Table

 A Table is the first object that you will need to create when working with dynamodb-datamodel.
-It is the object that contains the configuration data for a provisioned DynamodDb Table and uses the DynamoDb DocumentObject to read and write to the DynamoDb Table.
+It is the object that contains the configuration data for a provisioned DynamoDb Table and uses the DynamoDb DocumentObject to read and write to the DynamoDb Table.

 You can either create a simple JavaScript based Table using `new Table()` or if you want to get additional typescript based type checking and code editor autocomplete you can use `Table.createTable<KEY, ATTRIBUTES>` to create a Table that knows about the primary key types and all key attributes.

-Creating a table is simple, there are only three things needed: 1) the name of the DynamodDb table, 2) a map of key attribute types, 3) a map of primary key types.
+Creating a table is simple, there are only three things needed: 1) the name of the DynamoDb table, 2) a map of key attribute types, 3) a map of primary key types.

 ## Index